wp-plugins/wp-e-commerce-dynamic-gallery/readme.txt

 2. Using an FTP program, or your hosting control panel, upload the unzipped plugin folder to your WordPress installations wp-content/plugins/ directory.
 3. Activate the plugin from the Plugins menu within the WordPress admin.

-= Localization =
-* English (default) - always include.
-* .po file (wpsc_dgallery.po) in languages folder for translations.
-* Your translation?
-Please do yours and [send it to us](http://www.a3rev.com/contact/) We'll acknowledge your work and link to your site.
-Please [Contact us](http://www.a3rev.com/contact/) if you'd like to provide a translation or an update.

 == Screenshots ==

 1. WP e-Commerce Dynamic Gallery